An article for physicians by physicians

 Despite the potential advantages of email communication, physicians should be aware of related risks and consider suitable protective measures.
 The three major areas of potential liability in email communication are confidentiality/privacy/security, timeliness of response and clarity of communication.

 The CMPA recommends that physicians use a written form to document a patient's consent to subsequent email communication.
-The CMPA website contains a template consent form for physician-patient email communication.
+The CMPA website contains a template consent form [PDF] for physician-patient email communication.
 This template includes information about the risks of using email, conditions of using email, instructions for communication by email, as well as a section for the patient's acknowledgement and agreement (signature).
 Even when it is not feasible to document a patient's consent using a written consent form, physicians should still use the patient's medical record to document discussions held and any consent to email communication.

 Talk to the CMPA